NicoHood/HID/Readme.md

 For Arduino Mega2560 I recommend (in general) the IDE 1.5.7 or higher.
 [See Issue on Github.](https://github.com/arduino/Arduino/issues/1071)
 [Or this Issue.)(http://forum.arduino.cc/index.php?topic=126160.0)

-#### For all Arduinos

 Usage
 =====
 You are ready to use the libraries. **Just have a look at the examples and test it out.** They are pretty much self explaining.
 All examples use a button on pin 8 and show the basic usage of the libraries.
 The libraries will work for all Arduinos listed above but it will use 2 different HID libraries (automatically).

+The HID include and HID.begin() is not needed for **Leonardo/Micro** but I'd recommend to use it every time so you can port the library from one to another device.

 **On Arduino/Mega you can only use baud 115200 for HID** due to programming reasons.
 Its not bad anyway because its the fastest baud and you want fast HID recognition.
-You still can use any other baud for normal sketches without HID.
+You still can use any other baud for normal sketches without but HID wont work.
+If you try nevertheless it will output Serial crap to the Monitor.
 HID.begin() starts the Serial at baud 115200 on Arduino Uno/Mega.
 Do not call Serial.begin() again.

-The HID include and HID.begin() is not needed for Leonardo/Micro but I'd recommend to use it every time so you can port the library from one to another device.

 **Always release buttons to not cause any erros.** Replug USB cable to reset the values if anything went wrong.
 See [Deactivate HID function](https://github.com/NicoHood/Hoodloader) if you need to fully disable HID again.